Weighted sampling recovery of functions with mixed smoothness: Introduction

 We also obtain upper and lower bound of $\varrho_n(\bW^r_{\infty,w}(\RRd), L_{q,w}(\RRd)) $ in the case when $1\le q \le \infty$ and $r_{\lambda,\infty,q} >0$:

 Some results on univariate weighted interpolation from \cite{MN2010} are employed in proving the upper bounds \eqref{UpperB-introduction}.
 The Smolyak sampling algorithms performing these upper bounds are constructed on sparse grids of sampled points which form \emph{a step hyperbolic cross in the function domain} $\RRd$.
-It is remarkable to notice that these sparse grids are completely different from the classical Smolyak sparse grids for compact domains (see Figures \ref{Fig-1} and \ref{Fig-2}).
-To prove the lower bounds in \eqref{LowerB-Introduction} and in \eqref{rho_n(W)-introduction-d=1} in the case $p < q$ we adopt a traditional technique to construct for arbitrary $n$ sampled points a fooling function vanishing at these points.
-The lower bounds in \eqref{LowerB-Introduction} and in \eqref{rho_n(W)-introduction-d=1} in the case $p \ge q$ are derived from the lower bound of Kolmogorov widths, a Bernstein-type inequality by using a discretization technique.
+This development of the construction of sparse grids and the associated algorithms was proposed first by the author \cite{DD2023} for numerical weighted integration of functions having weighted mixed smoothness.
+It is remarkable to notice that these sparse grids are completely different from classical hyperbolic crosses in frequency domains and Smolyak sparse grids in compact function domains (see Figures \ref{Fig-1} and \ref{Fig-2}).
+To prove the lower bounds in \eqref{LowerB-Introduction} and \eqref{rho_n(W)-introduction-d=1} in the case $p < q$ we adopt a traditional technique to construct for arbitrary $n$ sampled points a fooling function vanishing at these points.
+The lower bounds in \eqref{LowerB-Introduction} and \eqref{rho_n(W)-introduction-d=1} the case $p \ge q$ are derived from the lower bound of Kolmogorov widths, a Bernstein-type inequality by using a discretization technique.